fortran-lang/fprettify/README.md

 ```
 fprettify file1, file2, ...
 ```
 The default indent is 3.
 If you prefer something else, use `--indent n` argument.

+In order to apply fprettify recursively to an entire Fortran project instead of a single file, use the `-r` option.

 For more options, read
 ```
 fprettify -h
 ```